-FNP option prepares students for careers in rural primary care.
-All FNP courses are offered through the FWWSON.
+FNP concentration prepares students for careers in rural primary care.

 Courses/Program of Study